ramondur/Native-Fold-Delay/README.md

 2. **Instructions for Use**
    - Download and unzip the repository.
    - Open the **`NativeFoldDelay_tool/`** folder.
-   - Place the PDB file of the protein to analyze in the `Structures/` folder (preferentially and AlphaFold protein structure).
+   - Place the PDB file of the protein to analyze in the `Structures/` folder (preferentially an AlphaFold protein structure).
    - Open `FoldDelay.Rmd` in RStudio and follow the instructions within the notebook to perform your analysis.
    - Results will be automatically saved in the `Output/` folder.